First of all congratulations on being here!

 Travelling slowly is one of our favourite sustainable travel tips and probably one of our top travel tips overall.
 When you travel quickly you often end up taking the quickest and easiest options without the time to find the greenest choice.
 Slow down a bit, learn about your surroundings and environmental issues in the area and you can make more sustainable decisions.

-Recent studies are showing that one of the key ingredients in suntan lotion is actually really harmful for corals and marine environments.
+Recent studies are showing that one of the key ingredients in suntan lotion is actually really harmful to corals and marine environments.
 That means every time you slap on the white stuff and jump in the sea it’s washing off and harming all our fishy friends.
-We’re not suggestion you go without sun tan lotion just make sure you go with environmentally friendly versions.
+We’re not suggesting you go without suntan lotion just make sure you go with environmentally friendly versions.
 Our favourite is from Green People who make a whole bunch of organic and biodegradable cosmetics including a lovely sun cream.
 It doesn’t harm the ocean and they also donate money to the Marine Conservation Society.
 You can take a look at it here!

 Don’t expect there to be rubbish bins conveniently placed everywhere, especially if you’re in the wilderness.
 Take a bag with you to keep your rubbish in until you get to a convenient spot.
 You can even pick up other litter that you see on the floor and improve the environment for everyone!

-If you’re planning on visiting a country then do some research before.
+Doing some research before is a crucial part of responsible travel.
 Most guidebooks and websites have sections for environmental issues so find out what they are and make sure you’re not contributing to them.

 Not only is camping one of the best ways to experience your natural surroundings it’s also the greenest accommodation available.
 Once you’ve got yourself a good tent you’ll save loads of money and have a much wilder experience.
 The Vango Mirage is hands down the best tent we’ve used for the price.
 It’s light enough to take in a rucksack but will keep you sheltered through all 4 seasons and weather conditions, besides probably hurricanes… You can take a look at the tent here.